 The security situation in certain parts of Cameroon is hazardous.
 It is advised to exercise increased caution Cameroon due to crime, civil unrest, and terrorism.
-There is a moderate risk personal safety and security because of terrorist activity in Northern and Eastern Cameroon and violent crime, such as kidnapping, armed robbery, assault, and common carjacking.
+There is a moderate risk safety and personal security because of terrorist activity in Northern and Eastern Cameroon and violent crime, such as kidnapping, armed robbery, assault, and common carjacking.